JayC-SF/SOEN321-Project/README.md

 # SOEN-321 Project: Jailbreak LLMs Project

 ## Purpose
 This project is focused on developing tools and methods to detect and analyze attempts to jailbreak Large Language Models (LLMs).
-By identifying patterns and techniques used in jailbreak attempts, we aim to enhance the security and reliability of LLMs, ensuring they adhere to ethical and operational constraints.
+By identifying patterns and techniques used in jailbreak attempts, we aim to enhance the security and reliability of LLMs, ensuring they adhere to ethical and operational constraints and produce a final report that discusses in depth about the usage of jailbreaks for LLMs, what exploits are legitimate and what it entails towards the usage of AI in everyday use such as commercial chatbots.

 ## Features
 - Detection of prompt engineering techniques used to bypass restrictions.